 He asked the old man in the dream who he was.
 The old man disappeared after saying, "I am the god of Inari dwelling in a hermitage near Kamakura."
 Yoritomo interpreted it as a divine message and resolved to fight against the Taira with this revelation in the dream.
 The Minamotos headed by Yoritomo eventually won the battle and unified the country, placing military headquarters in Kamakura.

-After the victory over the Taira, Yoritomo ordered his men to look for the old man's hermitage.
-They found a tiny shrine which looked like the man's hermitage at the site the Shrine stands today.
+After the victory over the Tairas, Yoritomo ordered his men to look for the old man's hermitage.
+They found a tiny shrine which looked like the man's hermitage at the site where the Shrine stands today.
 Yoritomo remodeled it to dedicate to the god of Inari and named it Sasuke.
-The term Sasuke literally means 'helping Yoritomo' in Chinese characters.
+The term Sasuke literally means "helping Yoritomo" in Chinese characters (kanji )

 Yoritomo died unexpectedly in 1199 and the Shrine's fortune began to wane